sbates-idrc/baby-bliss-bot/docs/RAG.md

 retrieving and incorporating this contextual information into the language model's input, RAG can disambiguate the user's intent and generate a more accurate response.

-The RAG experiments are located in the `jobs/RAG` directory.
+The RAG experiment is located in the `jobs/RAG` directory.
 It contains these scripts:

+* `requirements.txt`: contains python dependencies for setting up the environment to run the python script.
 * `rag.py`: use RAG to address the "Roy nephew" issue described above.

 ## Run Scripts Locally